gelsightinc/gsrobotics/README.md

 # Contact
 This package is under active development.
-Contact debra_shure@gelsight.com or radhen@gelsight.com if have any questions / comments / suggestions.
+Contact debra_shure@gelsight.com if have any questions / comments / suggestions.